sinabaghal/sinabaghal.github.io/_pages/sokoban_page.md

 Determining Sokoban solvability is a PSPACE-complete challenge that demands exhaustive search to verify since even a single misplaced wall can silently render an entire map unsolvable.
 In this work, we show that a 4.9M-parameter discrete diffusion model trained purely on tile completion, with no access to solvers, rewards, or solvability labels, achieves an unfiltered playability rate of 77.4%, with 94.5% of the remaining failures rendered solvable by removing a single wall.
 That a global, search-heavy property should follow from a purely local training objective is the result this work reports: by factorizing the intractable 100-cell joint distribution into a sequence of conditional steps, the model reproduces a distribution whose support consists entirely of solvable puzzles, and inherits solvability without ever being trained on it.

+## AI usage

+The research question, model architecture, training setup, and all experimental design decisions are the author's.
+Claude Code was used as an implementation and editing assistant.

 ## Contents

 - [Preliminary](#preliminary)